Televisa Univision venture aims for global Spanish streaming service

-The service, which will take on established rivals including Netflix Inc and Disney Plus, will be a product of a move to combine the content of Mexican broadcaster Grupo Televisa and U.S. peer Univision, announced on Tuesday.
+The service, which will take on established rivals including Netflix Inc (NFLX.O) and Disney Plus (DIS.N), will be a product of a move to combine the content of Mexican broadcaster Grupo Televisa (TLEVISACPO.MX) and U.S. peer Univision, announced on Tuesday.

 Televisa shares surged by as much as a third before closing with a gain of 22.8% on the day, as investors bet on the growth potential of the venture.
 Less than 10% of the global population of 600 million Spanish speakers uses digital video platforms, versus nearly 70% of the English language market, according to data shared by Televisa, Mexico's largest broadcaster.